leoluyi/dotfiles/vim/vim_shorcut_keys.md

 ()       -   Move to prev / next sentences ("." delimited words)
 {}       -   Move to prev / next paragraphs (next empty line)

-]]       -   Move N times to next section or `{` (Depending on your current filetype this may move between functions); `[[` to previous section
+%        -   Go to match of next parentheses, bracket brace ]]       -   Move N times to next section or `{` (Depending on your current filetype this may move between functions); `[[` to previous section
 ][       -   Move N times to next section or `}`